nevinmathew/Invoice-system-application/README.md

     </tbody>
 </table>

 This is a Spring application that generates the invoice for the products purchased by an user.
-It uses Redis for caching, cockroachDB database and GraphQL APIs.
+It uses Redis for caching, cockroachDB database, GraphQL APIs and Docker.

 ## CockroachDB: